-We have a Code of Conduct that applies to Directors and all employees, including the Company's CEO, CFO, Chief Accounting Officer, and other Executive Officers.
-The text of our Code of Conduct is posted on our website at investor.cavco.com/general-documents.
+We have a Code of Conduct that applies to our Directors and all employees, including our CEO, CFO, Chief Accounting Officer, and other Executive Officers.
 The Company's Code of Conduct is designed to deter wrong-doing and to promote:

-- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely, and understandable disclosure in reports and documents that Cavco files with, or submits to, the SEC and in other public communications made by Cavco; - compliance with applicable governmental laws, rules, and regulations; - the prompt internal reporting of violations of the Code of Conduct to an appropriate person or persons identified in the Code of Conduct; and - accountability for adherence to the Code of Conduct.
+- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely, and understandable disclosure in reports and documents that Cavco files with, or submits to, the SEC and in other public communications made by Cavco; - compliance with applicable governmental laws, rules, and regulations; - the prompt internal reporting of violations of the Code of Conduct to an appropriate person or persons identified in the Code of Conduct; and - · accountability for adherence to the Code of Conduct.